Visits to the dentist can wreak havoc on your wallet, especially if you stop in for anything beyond routine care.

 Other ways to save

 - Coupon: Next time you’re at the dentist office, ask about whether coupons are available for patients.
 Also, go online or scan the newspaper to clip coupons from the manufacturer when they are available.
-In the past, I’ve purchased brand-name tubes for pennies on the dollar.

 - Squeeze from the bottom: Roll the tube from the bottom to the top and you’ll be surprised at how much you can actually retrieve.